The Comics Journal: History

 In 1976, Gary Groth and Michael Catron acquired The Nostalgia Journal, a small competitor of the newspaper adzine The Buyer's Guide for Comics Fandom.
 At the time, Groth and Catron were already publishing Sounds Fine, a similarly formatted adzine for record collectors that they had started after producing Rock 'N Roll Expo '75, held during the July 4 weekend in 1975 in Washington, D.C.

 The publication was relaunched as The New Nostalgia Journal with issue No. 27 (July 1976), and with issue No. 32 (January 1977), it became The Comics Journal ("a quality publication for the serious comics fan").
 Issue No. 37 (December 1977) adopted a magazine format.
 With issue #45 (March 1979), the magazine moved to a monthly schedule; at that point it had a circulation of 10,000.

 In addition to lengthy interviews with comics industry figures, the Journal has always published criticism—and received it in turn.
 Starting in the early 2000s, the Journal published a series of annual specials combining its usual critical format with extended samples of comics from specially selected contributors.

 With issue No. 300 (November 2009), The Comics Journal ceased its semi-monthly print publication.
 TCJ shifted from an eight-times a year publishing schedule to a larger, more elaborate, semi-annual format supported by a new website.
 This format lasted until 2013 with issue #302.
-The print magazine then went on hiatus, returning to a magazine format in 2019 with issue #303.
+The print magazine then went on hiatus, returning to a bi-yearly format in 2019 with issue #303.